 It also has a surface tension of 74.4 ± 5.0 dyne/cm

 It forms α glycosidic bonds

-Amylose molecules tend to form extensive hydrogen bonds which make the molecules less susceptible to the enzymatic degradation.
+When exposed to hydrogen amylase molecules tend to form very tight bonds which make these molecules less prone to enzymatic degradation.

 Now let us take a look at what is amylose used for.
 Its uses are described as follows.

-Amylose is used in the permanent textile finishes, film making, plastics, and bonding of paper pulp fibre.
+Amylose is used in the permanent textile finishes, film making, plastics, and bonding of paper pulp fiber.